Fighting Uneven Tone?Before Fighting Uneven Tone?After

 Darker skin tones are more likely to develop hyperpigmentation, although it also significantly impacts lighter skin tones.

-The symptoms of hyperpigmentation are spots or patches of skin that are darker than the surrounding area.
+Visible symptoms of hyperpigmentation include spots or patches of skin darker than the surrounding area.

-The face is most affected by hyperpigmentation.
-It also impacts 20% of people on the neck and chest, 10% on the shoulders and back, 30% on the arms, while 10% develop it on the legs.
+The face is the primary site of hyperpigmentation.
+It also affects 20% of people on the neck and chest, 10% on the shoulders and back, 30% on the arms, while 10% develop it on the legs.

 Hyperpigmentation consists of 3 subtypes: